University of Massachusetts Dartmouth: Architecture

 The buildings on the campus were designed by Modernist architect Paul Rudolph beginning in the early 1960s to distinguish the campus from the outside world and provide what might be considered a Social Utopian environment.
 The building architecture is similar to that of the Boston Government Service Center.
 Rudolph made both the exterior and interior of each building of rough concrete (béton brut), an essential element of the style known as Brutalism, and he endowed buildings with large windows.
 The stairs were made relatively short in height.
-Atria was also placed in the Liberal Arts and Science & Engineering buildings to give people a place to socialize between sections of the halls.
+Atria were also placed in the Liberal Arts and Science & Engineering buildings to give people a place to socialize between sections of the halls.
 These areas are also filled with hanging and potted indoor plants.
 The main door of each building faces towards the Robert Karam Campanile, keeping students within the academic life area, where buildings for classes are located.
 Large mounds of earth (berms) also stand between the parking lots, making the lots partially invisible from the original Academic Life area (though not from within some recent additions to it, such as the Charlton College of Business building).
 More recent buildings, most notably the Woodland Commons and residence halls south of the main campus, have been built to complement Rudolph's Late Modernist aesthetic.

 In October 2013, Travel and Leisure named the university one of the most mysterious campuses in the United States.
 It compared the library to a concrete spaceship, describing it as an icon of the Brutalist style of architecture that has been both beloved and derided since its construction in the 1960s.

 The university has large areas of undeveloped green space with numerous footpaths, including wooded areas, grasslands, wetlands, and ponds.